Dear White Staffers: 2020–2022: Meme account

-2022–present: Platform for congressional staff
+2022–2023: Platform for congressional staff

-By the end of January, the account's role had expanded to documenting the perceived poor treatment of congressional aides in general.
+By the end of January 2022, the account's role had expanded to documenting the perceived poor treatment of congressional aides in general.
 Among their grievances, aides cite overwork, low pay, a toxic and sometimes discriminatory workplace culture, and a continued lack of staff diversity, with an increasingly low ability to influence public policy at all.
-One aide testified to an informal code of silence around workplace quality, further commenting: "if you don’t like your boss, you leave and go to another office".
+One aide testified to an informal "code of silence" around workplace quality, further commenting: "if you don’t like your boss, you leave and go to another office".

 According to a House Office of Diversity and Inclusion report from July 2021, entry-level staffers can make as little as $30,000, with a median average of $59,000.
 A 2022 report from Issue One found that 13% of congressional aides based in the U.S. capital were not paid a living wage, and entry-level staff only made 70% of the national average salary in 2020.
 Some aides have reported to Dear White Staffers that they need food stamps and subsidized housing to make ends meet.

 Dear White Staffers frequently facilitates "vibe checks" on incumbent lawmakers; by user request, the account will put out a call for accounts of work life at a specific congressional office.
 The vibe check is an overall assessment of the experience of the office: workplace culture, employer behavior, work intensity, hour length, and pay.
 Direct messages will then be sent to Dear White Staffers by followers of the account; reports vary widely, from the generally positive to accounts of emotional and verbal abuse.

-The anonymous content published by Dear White Staffers has been described as gossip; Politico refers the stories reposted by the account as "unfiltered" and "unvetted", and The Washington Post said that it was unable to independently corroborate allegations made against lawmakers.
+The anonymous content published by Dear White Staffers has been described as gossip; Politico referred to the stories reposted by the account as "unfiltered" and "unvetted", and The Washington Post said that it was unable to independently corroborate allegations made against lawmakers.
 Changing course, however, was a significant boon for the account's popularity; before the "horror stories" thread, the account had not broken 8,000 followers.
 After the end of January, the account swelled to 20,000 followers, in part thanks to attention to the account given by fellow Instagram account DeuxMoi, which publishes celebrity gossip.
 By mid-July, Dear White Staffers had 91,000 followers.